SidMallya/photo_sharing/README.md

 # photo_sharing
 A simple photo sharing website using PHP, MySQL and Amazon S3 with option to automatically deploy using AWS CloudFormation.

+To deploy this website on AWS automatically using CloudFormation, use the template photo_sharing_cfn_template.json to create a stack by entering the stack name, parameter values and checking the checkbox "I acknowledge that AWS CloudFormation might create IAM resources.".
+Once stack is successfully created you can view website URL, RDS endpoint and name of the Amazon S3 bucket in the Outputs tab.

-To quickly deploy this website on AWS manually, follow the below steps:
+To deploy this website on AWS manually, follow the below steps:

 1. Create an S3 bucket, disable "Block public access" and add the following bucket policy replacing "BucketName" with the actual bucket name: